You’ve won the lottery? Congratulations!

 Six weeks later, Jack’s wife of nearly 40 years filed for divorce.

 Jack Whittaker has also experienced literally hundreds of lawsuits, at a cost of millions of dollars.
 He’s suffered depression, started drinking too heavily, and lost his driver’s license as a result.
 Both he and his ex-wife Jewell have said that if they had known what was going to follow the big lottery win, they would’ve torn up the ticket.

 And Jack Whittaker is not alone.
 Others have lost their marriages, their family and friends, and even their lives after winning the lottery.

 How is such a thing possible with a major lottery win?
 The fact is, there are many places money can go.
-Inexperience in managing large amounts of money, unsound investments, wealth-consuming spending, money-draining habits and addictions, friends and family in need, theft, and lawsuits can all take a heavy toll.
+Inexperience in managing large amounts of money, unsound investments, trusting the wrong people, wealth-consuming spending, money-draining habits and addictions, friends and family in need, theft, and lawsuits can all take a heavy toll.

 And no amount of money is immune.
 Prince Jefri Bolkiah, the brother of the fabulously wealthy Sultan of Brunei, reportedly went through $14.8 billion in about 10 years.
 That’s well over 50 times as much as the biggest lottery win in history.

 Winning the lottery, however, can be a blessing.
 Six years after winning $17 million, Sandra Hayes said, “Yes, my life is different, and it feels good.”